Top 8 Largest Snakes in Africa

 If you are curious about what this creepy crawler eats, know that it includes a variety of other animals.
 The Green mamba feeds on eggs, birds, frogs, lizards, rats, rodents, squirrels, and other small mammals.

 The male green mamba always competes with themselves for the female, either by dancing or wrestling.
 Even though they dont bite each other, the mating ritual can last for hours.
-Typically, females can lay 4 to 16 eggs.
+Typically, females can lay 4 to 16 eggs

-Meanwhile, when the Green mamba feels threatened, it flees but will strike back when it is cornered.
+Meanwhile, when the Green mamba feels threatened, it flees but will strike back when cornered.
 Black-headed herons and birds of prey hunt this animal for food, while humans use its beautiful skin to make leather.

 Wondering if you can keep this beautiful snake as a pet?
 The answer is no!
 If you consider its extremely toxic venom, the Green mamba should be avoided if you don’t want to put your life in danger.